Brunei–Muara District

-Brunei–Muara District (Daerah Brunei–Muara; Jawi: دايره بروني موارا), or simply known as Brunei–Muara (BROO-nei-_-moo-WAH-rah), is the smallest as well as the most populated district in Brunei.
+Brunei–Muara District (Daerah Brunei–Muara; Jawi: دايره بروني موارا), or simply known as Brunei–Muara (BROO-nai-_-moo-WAH-rah), is the smallest as well as the most populated district in Brunei.
 It has an area of 571 km2 and the population of 318,530 as of 2021.
-The district is also home to its administrative centre is Bandar Seri Begawan, as well as the Brunei International Airport and Muara Port, the country's only international airport and deep-water port respectively.
+The district is also home to the country's administrative centre, Bandar Seri Begawan, as well as the Brunei International Airport and Muara Port, the country's only international airport and deep-water port respectively.
 The Brunei River flows within this district and is home to Kampong Ayer.
 As the administrative center of Brunei is located in the district, it remains the most developed in the country with the most up-to-date infrastructure, despite not being the center of Brunei's main economic activity.